pingfu/iis-remove-server-headers/README.md

 ### Install to the GAC

 Deploy the `Pingfu.RemoveServerHeaderModule.dll` library to the .NET Global Assembly Cache (GAC) using the `gacutil.exe` tools.

-The tool is included with Visual Studio (as part of the Microsoft SDK) and the .Net framework (v1 and 1.1 only!).
+The tool is included with Visual Studio (as part of the Microsoft SDK) and the .Net framework (v1 and 1.1).

-You might find the `gacutil.exe` in one, or more of the following locations:
+`gacutil.exe` might be found in one, or more of the following locations:

 ```
 %programfiles%\Microsoft Visual Studio .NET 2003\SDK\v1.1\Bin\gacutil.exe